 1. Abolish Those Crooked Horizons

 This one almost goes without saying, but since it’s the one rule of landscape photography that I abide by 100% of the time, I think it’s certainly worth a mention.
-When you’re taking a landscapes, keep those horizons straight–as straight as it appears to your eye when you’re standing there with your camera composing your frame.
+When you’re taking landscapes, keep those horizons straight–as straight as it appears to your eye when you’re standing there with your camera composing your frame.
 I know, I know…It’s crazy to think such a small detail can make that much of a difference, but it does.
 Really.

 Many digital cameras offer virtual horizon option, which helps you to get pinpoint accuracy, but there are other ways to get the horizon as straight as an arrow, too, such as comparing the straightness of the horizon to one of the horizontal lines in the grid of your viewfinder or attaching a small bubble level to your camera.

 2. Wide Angle Lenses Are Great, But…

 …they shouldn’t be thought of as the only lens to use when shooting landscapes.
 So, mix it up every now and again.
 Feel free to pull out that long lens, it’s completely okay to zoom in on occasion!
-In many cases it will allow you to narrow in on an compelling subject or point of interest within your landscape that can elevate the photo to an entirely new level.
+In many cases, it will allow you to narrow in on a compelling subject or point of interest within your landscape that can elevate the photo to an entirely new level.

 → Related reading: Landscape Lenses: The Characteristics